tendermint/tendermint/docs/rfc/rfc-027-p2p-message-bandwidth-report.md

 ### Overview of Major Bandwidth Usage

-To determine which components of Tendermint were consuming the most bandwidth, I gathered prometheus metrics from the [Blockpane][blockpane-validator] validator running on the Osmosis network for several hours.
+To determine which components of Tendermint were consuming the most bandwidth, I gathered prometheus metrics from the [Blockpane][blockpane] validator running on the Osmosis network for several hours.
 The data reveal that three message types account for 98% of the total bandwidth consumed.
 These message types are as follows:

 1. [consensus.BlockPart][block-part-message]